project-iris/iris-erl/README.md

 	ok = iris_server:stop(Server).
 ```

-Upon successful registration, Iris invokes the callback module's `init/2` method with the live Connection `pid` - the service's client connection - through which the service itself can initiate outbound requests, as well as the user supplied initialization arguments. `init/2` is called only once and before any other handler method is invoked.
+Upon successful registration, Iris invokes the callback module's `init/2` method with the live connection `pid` - the service's client connection - through which the service itself can initiate outbound requests, and the user supplied initialization arguments.
+The `init/2` is called only once and before any other handler method.

 ### Messaging through Iris